The Best Evidence for Human Evolution? Shared ERVs!

 Creationists are angry with Jon Perry: Endogenous Retroviruses - Part 2 https://www.youtube.com/watch?v=Ox2-BXTfKss

-8. Usually, nearly all creationist objections will contain some kind of assertion that the ERVs (really fragments; only solo LTRs are left most often.
-See above) are vital for functions (functions, functions, functions!!!) and that is why chimps and humans (and the other great apes) share them in the same homologous locations.
-But not all humans have some LTRs, so that is a difficulty to creationists.
+7. Usually, nearly all creationist objections will contain some kind of assertion that the ERVs (really fragments; only solo LTRs are left most often.
+See above) are vital for functions (functions, functions, and more functions!!!) and that is why chimps and humans (and the other great apes) share them in the same homologous locations.
+But not all humans have some LTRs, so that is a difficulty for creationists.
 They must admit SOME of them must have been from retroviruses.
 In addition, the host already has it's own promoters and enhancers - why also have them from viruses?
+And of course why do the ERVs we find nest in a way that shows evolution?
 We can use these observations to evaluate the creationist attempt to discount shared ERVs as great evidence for common ancestry in the great apes as is done in this 20 minute video:

 I have chosen shared ERVs between humans and the other great apes because I think that this observation represents some of the best evidence for evolution.
 That it also satisfies desires for “macroevolution” and human evolution evidence is a special bonus.